Blynk cloud has multiple layers of security:

 Lower versions of TLS protocols TLSv1 and TLSv1.1 are not supported as they are considered being not secure.

 The server will automatically close connections with not supported TLS versions.

 Blynk uses 443 port for TLS connections and 80 port for plain connections (in case your hardware doesn't support it).
 We highly recommend using hardware that supports TLS.

 When we are talking about the security of Blynk cloud, we take into account these Blynk Products and components:

 By default, Blynk.Edgent library tries to use TLS (v1.2) connection between the hardware and server.
-This is true for the popular hardware like ESP32, ESP8266, NodeMCU, MKR 1000, etc. However, some boards don't support TLS, in that case plain (non encrypted) connection is used.
+This is true for popular hardware like ESP32, ESP8266, NodeMCU, MKR 1000, etc (full list).
+However, some boards don't support TLS, in that case, a plain (non-encrypted) connection is used.
 You can check that in the serial console output of your board.
-Typical TLS connection port would be 443.
-For the plain connections port 80 is used.
+A typical TLS connection port would be 443.
+For the plain connections, port 80 is used.

 Default authentication for the hardware is OAuth secured token, it looks like this